Frequently Asked Questions

 What do you offer during the complimentary second opinion review?

 We offer an in–depth conversation about where you are at currently and where you would like to go.
-We have a unique, 6–Step Process each client is exposed to.
+We have a unique, 3–Step Process each client is exposed to’ each client is exposed to.
 We find that most firms do not have a formalized process.
 We feel that having a process is important to keep us and the client on track as we progress through the planning process.
 During the complimentary second opinion review, we offer a no–charge risk and cost analysis of how you are currently invested.
 We then have that analysis prepared at our second meeting where we also provide a “risk and cost remodel” of changes we would suggest in order to achieve your desired expectations.

 How do I know if the advisor or broker I’m currently with is right for me or aligned with my goals?